 My regular meditation practice is now second nature to me, I can feel when I haven’t meditated for a while and conversely I can feel when I have.
 Quieting my often easily over-stimulated mind has never come easy to me.
 I think about all sorts:

-what I’m going to cook for dinner;
+what I’m going to cook for dinner?

-does Poppy have everything she needs?;
+does Poppy have everything she needs?

-what am I wearing to that event?;
+what am I wearing tomorrow?

-if you want to get started, I suggest that you start small time-wise, 5 minutes is all you need.
+If you want to get started, I suggest that you start small time-wise, 5 minutes is all you need.

 I totally understand not knowing how to get started.
 Meditating feels quite ‘big’ if you don’t know what you’re doing – even if you tried it on your own, you’d wonder if you’re doing it right.
 I certainly remember feeling like this at the beginning.